corpnewt/CorpBot.py/README.md

 	  $answer
 	   └─ Spout out some interstellar answering... ?
 	  $aww
-	   └─ Whenever you're down - uppify.
+	   └─ Whenever you're down - uppizy.
 	  $battlestation
-	   └─ Let's look at some pretty stuff.
+	   └─ Let's look at some pretty stuzz.
-	  $brainfart
+	  $brainzart
 	   └─ Spout out some uh... intellectual brilliance...
-	  $cablefail
+	  $cablezail
 	   └─ Might as well be a noose...
 	  $carmod
-	   └─ Marvels of modern engineering.
+	   └─ Marvels oz modern engineering.
 	  $dankmeme
 	   └─ Only the dankest.
 	  $dirtyjoke
-	   └─ Let's see if reddit can be dir-... oh... uh.. funny... (bot-admin only)
+	   └─ Let's see iz reddit can be dir-... oh... uh.. zunny... (bot-admin only)
 	  $dragon
 	   └─ From the past - when great winged beasts soared the skies.
 	  $earthporn
 	   └─ Earth is good.
 	  $joke
-	   └─ Let's see if reddit can be funny...
+	   └─ Let's see iz reddit can be zunny...
 	  $lpt
 	   └─ Become a pro - AT LIFE.
 	  $macsetup
 	   └─ Feast your eyes upon these setups.
 	  $meirl
-	   └─ Me in real life.
+	   └─ Me in real lize.
 	  $nocontext
 	   └─ Spout out some intersexual brilliance.
 	  $nosleep